edk2-docs/edk-ii-package-maintainer-guidelines/chapter1.md

 ### Modules

-* **Non-backward compatible changes include, but are not limited to the following:**
+* **A GUID change is required for non-backward compatible changes** including, but not limited to the following:
     - Modules Removed from a Package (Library Class Instances and other modules)
-* **A GUID change is not necessary for the following, backward comapatible conditions.**
+* **A GUID change is not necessary for backward comapatible changes*** including, but not limited to the following:
     - Adding new modules (Package Maintainer may optionally update the GUID)

 ### PACKAGE_VERSION value